Collective contributions to polarization in political voting: Equivalence to interactions

 \section{Equivalence to interactions}

-There is a deep connection between interaction models and individual-level preferences models that we account for here.
+Although we started by contrasting interaction from voter preference models, there is a deep connection between \cite{kruisThreeRepresentations2016}.
 Consider a simple example of the single-issue model.
 When two orientations of $\sigma\in\{-1,1\}$ occur with equal probability,

 incurring a set of higher-order interaction terms that correspond to effective pairwise, quartet, and remaining even-order terms in the Hamiltonian.
-When the probability of the two orientations are not equally 1/2, we would obtain a mixture model, where one term is of interactions of odd-order (see \textit{Supplementary Information}).
-This is a simple RBM with one hidden unit $\sigma$.\footnote{This bears similarity to the Naive Bayes Classifier from machine learning, another probabilistic mixture model, shown to be an optimal classifier even in some cases when variables have strong dependencies \cite{zhangOptimalityNaive2004}.}
+When the probability of the two orientations are not equally 1/2, we would obtain a mixture model, where one term is of interactions of odd-order (see ``Supplementary Information'').
+This is a simple RBM with one, multi-dimensional hidden unit $\vec\sigma$.